Thyroid Diet Chart – Foods to Eat, Foods to Avoid

 Prolonged hypothyroidism may cause an imbalance in your fat metabolism.
 An imbalance in fat levels is what leads to obesity or weight gain.

-Additionally, it triggers other ailments.
-Avocado oil, flaxseed oil, coconut oil, unsweetened coconut, sunflower oil, and olive oil are a few examples.
+Avocado oil, flaxseed oil, coconut oil, unsweetened coconut, sunflower oil, and olive oil are a few examples of healthy fats.

 Some herbs and spices have anti-inflammatory qualities that can safeguard and maintain thyroid function.

 For example, turmeric, green chillies, black pepper, fresh and dried herbs like basil and rosemary, spices like paprika, saffron, and turmeric, and healthy condiments like salsa and mustard may all add taste and an antioxidant boost to your regular meals.